minio/docs/source/operations/concepts/erasure-coding.rst

 MinIO requires a minimum of ``K`` Data *or* Parity shards to **read** the object.
    The value ``K`` constitutes the **read quorum** for the deployment.
-   Alternatively, the object can tolerate the loss of no more than ``M`` shards of any time while remaining readable.
+   Alternatively, the object can tolerate the loss of no more than ``M`` shards at any time while remaining readable.

    .. figure:: /images/erasure/erasure-coding-shard-read-quorum.svg
       :figwidth: 100%